 If you don’t update that information, your insurance company may have incomplete information about who’s sharing your home or your car, and you may have too little or too much coverage.

-Whether you rent or own, whether you live alone or with roommates, you should have an insurance policy to cover your home and possessions.
-Your guests, your roommates, and their guests can all cause damage to your home (and so can you, for that matter).
+Whether you rent or own, whether you live alone or with roommates, you should have an insurance policy to cover your home and possessions, as well as the necessary car insurance.
+Your guests, your roommates, and their guests can all cause damage to your home or car (and so can you, for that matter).

 If you’re renting, the person on the lease typically purchases the renters insurance.
 If both your names are on the lease, you’ll need separate renters insurance policies; most insurance companies will not write one policy for unrelated friends.